MikeRatcliffe/language-mozilla-test/README.md

 Simply redirect the test output to a file with the .test extension and it will be automatically highighted.

 Alternatively, click the language at the bottom right of the Atom window and select "Mozilla Test Output."

+### Known issues

+  - Items with the class "invalid" show as unhighlighted in the minimap.